google/fscrypt/README.md

 Installing it just requires placing it in your path or running `make install`.
 Change `$GOBIN` to change the install location of fscrypt.
 By default, fscrypt is installed to `$GOPATH/bin`.

+## Note about stability
+fscrypt follows [semantic versioning](http://semver.org).
+As such, all versions below `1.0.0` should be considered development versions.
+This means no guarantees are make about the stability of APIs or formats of config files.
+As the on-disk metadata structures use
+[Protocol Buffers](https://github.com/google/protobuf), we don't expect to break backwards compatibility for metadata, but we give no guarantees.

 ## Example Usage